rmoraes92/rmoraes92/README.md

 Welcome to my personal Github account! :confetti_ball:

-I am Ramon.
-A **Senior Software Engineer** with a decade worth of experience building and maintain large scale systems in a variety of industries.
+I'm a **Senior Software Engineer** with a decade worth of experience building and maintain large scale systems in a variety of industries.